 Last week, Te Pūnaha Matatini released a report relating to the infection fatality rate of COVID-19.
 The report stated, “the communities at the highest risk will be those with elderly populations, and Māori and Pasifika communities, where the compounded effects of underlying health conditions, socioeconomic disadvantage, and structural racism result in an imbricated risk of contracting COVID-19, becoming unwell, and death.”
-Lillian Hanley spoke with the deputy director of Te Pūnaha Matatini Kate Hannah about the report.
+Lillian Hanley spoke with the deputy director of Te Pūnaha Matatini, Kate Hannah, about the report.

 Kate Hannah is the Research Operations Manager at Te Pūnaha Matatini, University of Auckland.

-This interview was originally aired on 95bFM’s weekly news and current affairs show The Wire.
-For more stories like this click here.
+This interview originally aired on 95bFM’s weekly news and current affairs show The Wire.
+For more stories like this, click here.